hashicorp/terraform-provider-kubernetes/website/docs/r/pod_security_policy.html.markdown

 #### Arguments
 * `rule` - (Required) the strategy that will dictate the allowable labels that may be set.
 * `se_linux_options` - (Optional) required to run as; required for MustRunAs.
-More info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/
+For more info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/

 ### `supplemental_groups`